 In addition, CRD IV includes a requirement for credit institutions to calculate, report, monitor and publish their leverage ratios, defined as their Tier 1 capital as a percentage of their total exposure measure.
-As part of the EU Banking Reform Proposals, a binding leverage ratio of 3 per cent. is being introduced in 2018.
+As part of the EU Banking Reform Proposals, a binding leverage ratio of 3 per cent. is being introduced at the beginning of 2021 (as currently envisaged and assuming the CRR is amended in line with such proposals).

 There can be no assurance, however, that the leverage ratio specified above, or any of the minimum own funds requirements, additional own funds requirements, MREL requirements or buffer capital requirements applicable to the Issuer will not be amended in the future to include new and more onerous capital requirements (including a leverage ratio buffer), which in turn may affect the Issuer's capacity to make payments of interest on the Securities.
-In particular, the EU Banking Reform Proposals envisage that the binding leverage ratio of 3 per cent. will be increased with a factor of 0.33 applied to the O-SII buffer.
-In this context, with the entry into force of such amendments in 2019 (as currently envisaged and assuming the CRR is amended in line with such proposals), a binding leverage ratio of 3.5 per cent. will be required.
-The Issuer's fully loaded leverage ratio as at 31 December 2017 was 6.1 per cent.
+In particular, the EU Banking Reform Proposals require the Commission to investigate whether a leverage ratio buffer is also appropriate for O-SII.
+In this context, a binding leverage ratio of more than 3 per cent. may be required in the future.
+The Issuer's fully loaded leverage ratio as at 31 December 2018 was 6.1 per cent.

-Furthermore, Articles 102 et seq. of the Capital Requirements Directive give the Competent Authority certain supervisory measures and powers which would apply if the Issuer fails (or is likely to fail) to comply with applicable regulations.
+Furthermore, Articles 102 et seq. of the CRD give the Competent Authority certain supervisory measures and powers which would apply if the Issuer fails (or is likely to fail) to comply with applicable regulations.
 There are no ex-ante limitations on the discretion to use this power.
 In such circumstances, the Competent Authority could require the Issuer to suspend payments of interest on Additional Tier 1 Capital Instruments (including the Securities).
 Furthermore, CRD IV provides the Competent Authority coupon cancellation powers which may force the Issuer to cancel interest payments to holders of the Securities.
 These powers have been implemented in the Belgian Banking Law as well.

-It follows from the above that there can be no assurance that an investor will receive payments of interest in respect of the Securities, and the Issuer's ability to make interest payments on the Securities will depend on a combination of factors including (i) the level of distributable reserves and the profits the Issuer has accumulated in the financial year preceding any interest payment date, (ii) the amount of outstanding capital instruments with interest cancellation provisions similar to the Securities and other discretionary distributions, (iii) the combined capital buffer of the Issuer and any other capital requirement applicable to the Issuer and (iv) the application of certain discretionary powers of the Competent Authority in respect of the Issuer.
+It follows from the above that there can be no assurance that an investor will receive payments of interest in respect of the Securities, and the Issuer's ability to make interest payments on the Securities will depend on a combination of factors including (i) the level of distributable reserves and the profits the Issuer has accumulated in the financial year preceding any interest payment date, (ii) the amount of outstanding capital instruments with interest cancellation provisions similar to the Securities and other discretionary distributions, (iii) the combined capital buffer of the Issuer and any other capital requirement applicable to the Issuer and (iv) the application of certain discretionary powers of the

+Competent Authority in respect of the Issuer.
 Even if there were to be sufficient funds to make interest payments on the Securities, the Issuer may still elect to cancel such interest payment for any reason and for any length of time.
-Furthermore, no interest will be paid on any principal amount that has been written down following a Trigger Event in accordance with the Terms and Conditions of the Securities and no interest may be paid on any principal amount that has been written down following any Statutory Loss Absorption in accordance with the Statutory Loss Absorption Powers.
-The payment of interest on any remaining principal amount following such write-down is subject to the Issuer having sufficient Distributable Items and sufficient Consolidated Net Profit and the MDA not being exceeded (see the risk factors "The principal amount of the Securities may be reduced (Written Down) to absorb losses" and "A holder may lose all of its investment in the Securities, including the principal amount plus any accrued but unpaid interest, in the event that Statutory Loss Absorption occurs" below).
+Furthermore, no interest will be paid on any principal amount that has been written down following a Trigger Event in accordance with the Terms and Conditions of the Securities and no interest may be paid on any principal amount that has been written down following in accordance with the Statutory Loss Absorption Powers.
+The payment of interest on any remaining principal amount following such write-down is subject to the Issuer having sufficient Distributable Items and the MDA not being exceeded (see the risk factors "The principal amount of the Securities may be reduced (Written Down) to absorb losses" and "A holder may lose all of its investment in the Securities, including the principal amount plus any accrued but unpaid interest, in the event that Statutory Loss Absorption occurs" below).